Cross-Subject Statistical Shift Estimation for Generalized Electroencephalography-based Mental Workload Assessment: Introduction

+Previous work on domain adaptation has shown that different techniques rely on distinct assumptions over the training and testing distributions \cite{ben2010impossibility, zhao2019learning}.
+For example, a common requirement is \textit{covariate shift} assumption, which considers that the distributions of labels $y$ conditioned on data $x$, $p(y|x)$, do not shift across training and testing conditions and only the marginal distributions $p(x)$ shift \cite{ben2010impossibility}.
+In the case of EEG-based passive BCI applications, however, previous work has argued that $p(y|x)$ is likely to shift between different subjects \cite{wu2016online, wu2015reducing, wu2015online, wei2018subject}.
+Therefore, the covariate shift assumption cannot be taken for granted since, given feature vectors $x_1$ and $x_2$ respectively acquired from two distinct subjects and represented in a shared feature space, $p_1(y|x_1) \neq p_2(y|x_2)$ even in the case where $x_1=x_2$.
+As discussed in \cite{zhao2019learning, johansson2019support}, when the covariate shift assumption does not hold, there is a trade-off between learning domain-invariant representations and obtaining a small prediction error across different domains that needs to be optimized.

+Verifying whether the underlying assumptions of a particular approach hold in practice is a frequently overlooked step by domain adaptation approaches \cite{akuzawa2018domain}.
+In this work, we claim that it is necessary to evaluate the underlying structure of a particular dataset in order to verify which types of distribution shifts exist and which assumptions could be safely considered (or not), when utilizing domain adaptation strategies.
+To this end, our main contributions are: (i) We introduce a method to estimate the cross-subject mismatch between the conditional label distributions; (ii) We apply a notion of divergence introduced in \cite{kifer2004detecting} to estimate the mismatch between marginal distributions of pairs of subjects; (iii) We investigate whether common practices in the EEG literature to mitigate cross-subject variability, such as normalizing spectral features, are able to mitigate both conditional and marginal distributional shifts.

+Given the relevance of mitigating cross-subject variability on EEG-based mental workload assessment, we empirically validate our proposed method on the WAUC dataset \cite{albuquerque2020wauc}.
+The dataset is comprised of EEG data collected during a mental workload modulation task with subjects performing different activity levels and activity types.
+In this contribution, we extend our first efforts towards quantifying cross-subjects statistical shifts as presented in \cite{albuquerque2019cross}, by considering a larger number of subjects in our analysis (total of 18 subjects), and, more importantly, we investigate how different ways to modulate physical activity affect the cross-subject statistical shifts on EEG correlates of mental workload.

-The remainder of this paper is organized as follows: in Section \ref{sec:da} we provide an overview of DA and formalize our problem under this setting.
-In Section \ref{sec:cs} the proposed strategy to estimate the conditional shift is presented.
-In Sections \ref{sec:exps} and \ref{sec:results} we describe the experimental setup and results.
-Finally, we draw conclusions and present directions for further investigation at Section \ref{sec:conc}.
+The remainder of this paper is organized as follows: in Section \ref{sec:da} we provide an overview of domain adaptation and formalize the problem of generalizing across subjects under this setting.
+In Section \ref{sec:cs}, the proposed strategies to estimate conditional and marginal shifts are presented.
+In Sections \ref{sec:exps} and \ref{sec:results}, we describe the experimental setup and present the results, respectively.
+Finally, we outline the main conclusions in Section \ref{sec:conc}.